What is Fertility Preservation or FP?

 Egg quality also declines as a woman ages.
 That is, the chance that any one egg will make a baby decreases as “the Clock” ticks.
 So with age come fewer eggs, and poorer quality ones at that.
 Though most people instinctively understand the concept of age-related fertility decline, very few of them understand that the decline starts a lot younger than is commonly thought – on average around age 27.

 In the field of Reproductive Medicine, there are viable emerging techniques and technologies for egg freezing or “cryopreservation” (sperm cryopreservation has been available for decades).
 These technologies have recently undergone significant advances that dramatically improve live birth rates.
-We can now cryopreserve eggs for patients that are undergoing potentially damaging ovarian surgery and provide egg freezing for cancer patients prior to undergoing chemotherapy (both of which can negatively impact ovarian reserve and thus fertility future).
+We can now cryopreserve eggs for patients that are undergoing potentially damaging ovarian surgery.
 These techniques also make it possible to freeze and store eggs for those that wish to preserve fertility or postpone childbearing for other personal reasons.

 The introduction of Vitrification combined with CGH technology has opened up new possibilities for IVF treatment and fertility preservation.
 One dilemma that women face when considering IVF at a later age is the fact that they generally have fewer eggs available, and of those, a higher percentage are chromosomally abnormal.
 A new option that has great promise for halting the biological clock and aiding these women in conception is Embryo Banking.
 The basic premise is as follows: a woman undergoes 2-3 consecutive IVF stimulation and egg retrieval cycles without an embryo transfer.
 After each retrieval, the eggs/embryos are biopsied and frozen.
 When the last egg retrieval is completed, all of the biopsy samples are sent for CGH testing.
 Once the CGH test results come back and the “competent” eggs/embryos are identified, the woman then schedules her embryo transfer using 1 or 2 of the competent embryos.
 This optimizes her chances of success, while minimizing the cost of testing and treatment.